Title IX Lawyers in New Jersey

 Do not make the mistake of not taking the Title IX process seriously enough.
 The ramifications of these investigations can be devastating for your future.
 You could face expulsion from school, be denied admission to another college, university, or graduate program, and criminal charges may be filed at the end of the process.
 It is imperative to seek qualified legal counsel as soon as possible.

-Legal Representation for Title IX Violations
+Legal Representation for Title IX Violations in New Jersey

 The problem with these proceedings for the accused is that the college, university, or school district will have lawyers present, but won’t offer that to the student or athlete accused of the violation.
 This is actually a violation of your due process rights.
 Our New Jersey Title IX lawyers can advocate for you and ensure that your rights are protected throughout the process.